shoebkhan09/cred-manager/README.md

 # cred-manager
-Application for a person to manage their trusted credentials for use with the Gluu Server.
+Application for a person to manage their trusted 2FA credentials that can be used to access resources protected by the Gluu Server.
 See [wiki](https://github.com/GluuFederation/cred-manager/wiki/Cred-Manager-Project-Doc) to learn more

 * *imgs* directory hosts images already used in wiki.
 * *prototype* directory is a maven project with sources of prototype built in earlier stages of project